FULBRIGHT-MAURER SCHOOL OF LAW LL.M. AWARD

 For all grants, the Fulbright Commission is seeking excellent applicants with strong leadership potential and a commitment to the ethos of being a Fulbrighter.

-- An Irish or E.U. citizen who has lived in the Republic of Ireland for three or more years
+- An Irish or E.U. citizen who has lived in the Republic of Ireland for 5+ years

 - Prospective postgraduate student with a minimum 2.1 undergraduate degree in law and a clear course of study